christoph-jerolimov/backstage-community-plugins/workspaces/user-profile/README.md

 ## 0.1

-- Use database as backend
+- ~~Use database to store data~~
 - Profile picture support
-- Add config to customize profile form
+- Add app-config support to customize form

 - Verify users can change only their own profile
 - Verify users can read only profiles where they can read the catalog entity